Long-Range Feedback Spiking Network Captures Dynamic and Static Representations of the Visual Cortex under Movie Stimuli: Experiments

-In addition to the importance of dynamic representations, the role of static representations in representational similarity should not be overlooked.
-We follow Section \ref{sec.static_quantification} to compare the representational similarity of R-SEW-ResNet18 trained on the ImageNet and the UCF101 (Figure \ref{fig.stimulus_replace}).
-Similar to the results in Section \ref{sec.dynamic_results}, the curves in the main plot show that the representational similarity between SNNs and the mouse visual cortex is mostly lower than the original similarity when some frames are replaced with noise images and the similarity decreases as the ratio of replacement increases.
-Obviously, the static representations of SNNs change a lot due to the totally different spatial features between the original movie frames and the noise images, resulting in the decrease of the representational similarity.
-What's more, the drop rate of R-SEW-ResNet18 trained on the UCF101 is slightly higher than that of R-SEW-ResNet18 trained on the ImageNet at low ratios of replacement, while the opposite result is observed at high ratios of replacement.
-The maximum drop rate of R-SEW-ResNet18 trained on the ImageNet is 62.4\% while the maximum of that trained on the UCF101 is 53.7\%, which could be explained by two possible reasons.
-On the one hand, the network trained on an image dataset treats the movie frames as independent individuals, so the network representations completely depend on static information and there is no temporal correlation between the representations of two frames.
-When the ratio of replacement is high, the corrupted static information leads to a large drop in the representational similarity.
-On the other hand, the network trained on a movie dataset represents both the static and dynamic information.
-Consequently, although the high ratio of replacement also damages its static representations, its dynamic representations to natural movie frames may moderate the drop of the representational similarity to some extent.
-In summary, the recurrent SNN trained on a movie dataset is able to capture both the static and dynamic representations of the mouse visual cortex, and the ability to represent dynamic information may make it preserve the brain-like representations when receiving corrupted static information.
+In addition to the analysis of dynamic representations, the role of static representations in modeling the visual cortex should not be overlooked.
+In the experiments of replacing frames to modify static information, we compare the results of LoRaFB-SNet trained on UCF101 and ImageNet (Figure \ref{fig.results2}B).
+Similar to the results in the experiments of shuffling movie frames, TSRSA scores are mostly lower than the original in the case of replacing noise frames, and the score decreases as the ratio of replacement increases.
+We also use other types of noise images for replacement, which exhibits a similar impact (Figure \ref{fig.result4_appendix}B of Appendix \ref{appendix.dynamic_static}).
+Obviously, static representations of models change a lot due to the totally different static textures between the original movie frames and the noise images, resulting in a decrease in similarity.
+While scores of both LoRaFB-SNet trained on UCF101 and ImageNet show a similar decreasing trend with the increasing replacement rate, the former is steadily higher than the latter.
+For the model trained on an image dataset, the movie frames are treated as independent individuals, so model representations completely depend on static information and there is no temporal relationship between representations of two frames.
+In contrast, the model trained on a video dataset encodes both static and dynamic information to form representations.
+Consequently, although the high replacement ratio also affects static representations of the UCF101-trained LoRaFB-SNet, its dynamic representations to original movie frames may moderate the drop in similarity score to some extent.